gsuberland/jlcpcb_autogenerated_stackups/README.md

 ## License

 The LinqPad script is released under MIT license.
 The license text can be found within the script file.

+The stackup files in the `altium_stackups` and `kicad_stackups` directories are released into the public domain with no rights reserved.

 The normalised JSON files in the `normalised_json` directory are released into the public domain with no rights reserved.